cpl/exodus/docs/README.md

 From here you could do something as simple as: `cat * > full.out` to assemble it back.

+#### Docker

+The server can also run in Docker.
+To do so, first build the Docker image `docker build -t exodus .` and then start it with `docker run -p <YOUR DNS UDP PORT>:5353/udp -it exodus`.

 ### Client

 The Exodus client **needs** the following flags: